lefteris12/multitask-schema-guided-dst/README.md

 ```

 Create and save the datasets to pickles.
-The `eval` flag controls whether the dataset uses the ground-truth previous dialogue states:
+The `eval` flag controls whether the dataset uses the ground-truth previous dialogue states.
+For all possible flags see [all_slots_dataset.py](https://github.com/lefteris12/multitask-schema-guided-dst/blob/main/exp/all_slots_dataset.py).

 ```
 python -m exp.all_slots_dataset --dataset_split=train --task_name=all --schema_augment_prob=0.1 --word_dropout=0.1